 We see the LNG supply – but where is the demand?

-Those who have seen the first installment of the famous “Hellboy” series will remember the scene where professor Broom sees Kroenen coming down the stairs and asks the all important question “I see the puppet but where is the puppet player?”.
-Kroenen was merely a puppet with just the modicum of a free will.
+Those who have seen the first installment of the famous “Hellboy” series will remember the scene where Professor Broom sees Kroenen coming down the stairs and asks the all-important question “I see the puppet but where is the puppet player?”.
+Kroenen was merely a puppet with just the modicum of free will.
 The real string-puller behind this particular puppet was Rasputin who aimed at unleashing Armageddon on earth.

-The twist in the scene was that Kronen was built up over quite some time as an independent character, a player in its own right.
-The viewer of the film was under the impression that he had his own agenda that merely matched with the plans of someone else.
-Only at this moment, we all became aware that Kroenen was a mere automaton that executed the will of his master – Rasputin.
+The twist in the scene was that Kronen was built up over quite some time as an independent character, a player in his own right.
+The viewer of the film was under the impression that he had an agenda that merely matched with the plans of someone else.
+Only at this moment, do we all become aware that Kroenen was a mere automaton that executed the will of his master – Rasputin.

-Everyone is a bit taken aback on how quick the gods of LNG were to fall.
-Having the prospect of “forever buyers” that would scoop up whatever drop of LNG that would be produced at virtually any price pushed projects, that are more expensive and more outlandish that anyone could ever have imagined just a decade ago.
-Decades of cost reductions on the liquefaction side were wiped out seemingly overnight and production cost for LNG ballooned to obscene amounts.
+Everyone is a bit taken aback by how quickly the gods of LNG were to fall.
+Having the prospect of “forever buyers” that would scoop up whatever drop of LNG that would be produced at virtually any price-pushed projects, that are more expensive and more outlandish than anyone could ever have imagined just a decade ago.
+Decades of cost reductions on the liquefaction side were wiped out seemingly overnight and production costs for LNG ballooned to obscene amounts.

 Now, there is so much of the stuff that soon there will be orphan cargoes en masse.
 And all those with no home will gravitate to the one place that can absorb large volumes of LNG at virtually no notice if only the price is right – North Western Europe.